 The curriculum at Kempston Academy is described by inspectors as ambitious and carefully sequenced.
 In the secondary phase, there is a strong emphasis on core literacy and numeracy, with the academy prioritising opportunities for pupils to read regularly.
 Teachers use their subject expertise to design lessons that build on prior knowledge, helping students to master complex concepts over time.

 A notable feature of the academy's offering is the successful integration of vocational learning.
-Subjects such as health and social care, business studies, and Spanish are popular, providing students with a diverse range of skills and qualifications.
+Subjects such as health and social care, business studies, and Spanish are popular, providing students with a range of skills and qualifications.
 The school also hosts specialized resourced provision for students with Social, Emotional and Mental Health (SEMH) needs, ensuring that every student receives the tailored support they require to flourish.

 The Chiltern Learning Trust's influence is felt through a structured approach to teaching and assessment, often referred to as the "Chiltern Way."
 This involves regular monitoring of student progress and the use of evidence based strategies to ensure that teaching remains effective and engaging.